danieljancar/sql-cheatsheet/docs/de/README.md

 # SQL Cheatsheet 📄

-Welcome to the SQL Cheatsheet!
+Willkommen to the SQL Cheatsheet!
 Here you will find a community currated collection of commonly used SQL commands and statements.

 ## How to use 🔍